-It has been 9 days since George Floyd was murdered in broad daylight.
-Nine days since the Black community took to the streets and raged against a crooked system designed to protect officers from repercussions of brutal actions.
+When George Floyd was murdered in broad daylight, communities immediately took to the streets and raged against a crooked system designed to protect officers from repercussions of brutal actions.
 The nucleus may be in America, however, the issue exists globally.

-It’s easy for global citizens to think that the problem is not outside their own front doors.
-Fools follow that belief making ignorance the comfort of many.
-As a person of colour who was adopted into a caucasian family, I grew up in rural white towns with a childhood drenched in racial actions.
+As a person of colour who was adopted into a Caucasian family, I grew up in rural white towns with a childhood drenched in racial actions.
 Name-calling at school started in the primary years.
 Bullying by the nastiest of teenage girls.
 Talked down to by the whitest of privileged teachers.
 I was subjected to racism everywhere I went.
 Including my own home where racial jokes were a commonality shared easily and seemingly loved by all around the dinner table.

 Racism is everywhere and it is deafening in the silence that people hide behind.

-Over the last 9 days, I’ve seen countless white friends dedicate a ‘textbook ONE post’ with a ‘textbook link to a donation page’ with 2 or 3 paragraphs on how they will “put their money where the hashtags are”.
+Throughout the global uprising where people marched the streets to stand against racism and police brutality, I’ve seen countless white friends dedicate a ‘textbook ONE post’ with a ‘textbook link to a donation page’ with 2 or 3 sentences on how they will “put their money where the hashtags are”.
 Then the comments roll in from 5 friends all praising their effort and their mama saying how proud she is.
 And then that’s it.
 The efforts go quiet, their work is done, they’ve waved the flag of unity and it’s back to business as usual.